h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

     attoAlphAmount: MINIMAL_CONTRACT_DEPOSIT + DUST_AMOUNT
   })

-  // NFT collection create NFT as a sub-contract, using index as the sub-contract path
+  // NFT collection create NFT as a sub contract, using index as the sub contract path
   // For the first NFT, the index is `0` const nftSubContractPath = binToHex(codec.u256Codec.encode(0n))
   const nftContractId = subContractId(nftCollection.contractId, nftSubContractPath, 0)